 Corn for feeding birds

 Using corn stalks to decorate your porch this fall?
 Corn is rich in both protein and fiber and can be used as a nutritious feed for birds.
-To use your decorative corn to feed the birds, remove the whole ear of corn from the stalk, pull back or remove the husk, and place it into a tray feeder for the birds to feast on!
+To use your decorative corn to feed the birds, remove the whole ear of corn from the stalk, pull back or remove the husk, and place it into a tray feeder or corn feeder for the birds to feast on!

 Squirrels also love corn and are notorious for raiding bird feeders.
 To deter the squirrels from your bird feeders, you can offer them dried corn cobs in a hanging tray feeder or on the ground away from your feeders.
 Don’t forget – you can also purchase specific squirrel proof feeders if they become too much of a pest!